stephenverderame/cpp_book/src/basics/functions.md

 In this example, you can look at the call site of `addRef2()` and pretty clearly see that `num` is being mutated.

 For built-in types, passing by reference is likely tantamount to premature pessimization.
-On a 32 bit OS, and address will be 4 bytes and 64 bit OS will have 8 byte addresses.
-Therefore, it would be less data being copied if we just passed by value since an address is at best the same size as an integer (in almost all implementations, but not necessarily).
-However, we will soon see how this is very very useful.
+On a 32-bit OS, and address will be 4 bytes, and a 64-bit OS will have 8-byte addresses.
+Therefore, there would be less data being copied if we just passed by value since an address is at best the same size as an integer (in almost all implementations, but not necessarily).
+However, we will soon see how this is very useful.

 ## Function Overloading

 Functions with the same name can be overloaded by having different argument types or different amount of arguments.
-The function with arguments more closely matching the parameters passed is the one that is called.
+The function with arguments more closely matching the parameters passed is the one called.

 ```c++
 void func1(int); //version a